About the UN Program Maureen Burns-Bowie Director

 WOMEN'S CAUCUS FOR ART HAS BEEN AN NGO (NON-GOVERNMENTAL ORGANIZATION) OF THE UNITED NATIONS SINCE 1975

 In the past, WCA's primary engagement with the UN was attending conferences.
-Under the leadership of Nancy Cusick and Cynthia Navaretta, members of WCA participated in United Nations International Women's Conferences, including the " 1980 "World Conference of the United Nations Decade for Women" in Copenhagen, (under the leadership of Susan Schwalb and local representation by Annelise Jarvis Hansen of KIK International) and in the 1985 "World Conference to Review and Appraise the Achievements of the UN Decade for Women" in Nairobi.
+Under the leadership of Nancy Cusick and Cynthia Navaretta, members of WCA participated in United Nations International Women's Conferences, including the " 1980 "World Conference of the United Nations Decade for Women" in Copenhagen, (coordinated by Susan Schwalb with local representation by Annelise Jarvis Hansen of KIK International) and in the 1985 "World Conference to Review and Appraise the Achievements of the UN Decade for Women" in Nairobi.
 In 1995 the "Fourth World Conference on Women" in Beijing was held.
 Nancy coordinated art events with the National Museum of Women in the Arts and Women's Caucus for Art, presenting "Global Focus.: Women in Art and Culture", (which travelled to other international museums and universities after the UN conference.)
 Under the presidency of Helen Klebesadel, and chairmanship of Jo Hockenhull, 100 WCA members participated in this historic event.
-Significant exihibitions were also launched by Muriel Magenta ("World's Women Online") and Carole Richard Kaufmann ("Beijing and Beyond".)
+Significant exhiibitions were also launched by Muriel Magenta ("World's Women Online") and Carole Richard Kaufmann ("Beijing and Beyond".)
 Both the National Museum of Women in the Arts and Rutgers University house extensive archives of these events.
 After a hiatus, WCA has begun again to be more involved with UN activities, to engage with other NGO's, and to create art presentations and exhibitions that promote women's issues and support UN platforms.
 Priscilla Otani, past president , and Sherri Cornett, former chair of the International Caucus, re-invigorated WCA's role in the UN, by participating in international conferences and events, and developing new avenues for participation of WCA members.
 With Helen Poole Newman, Priscilla attended the 2008 DPI/NGO UNESCO Conference in Paris, and in cooperation with KIK and Ribbons International, exhibited at the NGO conference in Bonn Germany with Sherri Cornett (see Artwaves International Blog).

 Because of my background, having co-founded an international women's art organization, and having exhibited and curated for UN programs, I have now become Director of the newly created International Caucus UN Program.
 It is an honor, and I look forward to working with our new group.
 This is an excellent time for WCA to strengthen and expand its relationship with the UN.
 The United Nations has articulated a renewed and energized focus on NGO's and civil society, women's issues, human rights, environmental concerns, and artists.
 They feel that artists can best communicate to the world at large the important issues of the day.
 Working with the United Nations is an impressive and inspiring experience.
 Most of the positive and progressive changes in the world begin with ideas developed and given substance at the UN.